benhammondmusic/blog/cknzkadgb01u569s1h2y094fp.md

 # Deploy Process

 ## Get Ready
 - Load up your terminal and `cd` into the floor of your Django project.
-Running the command `ls` should your `requirements.txt`, `manage.py`, `main_app` folder, and `your-app_project`, amongst several others.
+Running the command `ls` should your `requirements.txt`, `manage.py`, `main_app` folder, and `example_project`, amongst several others.
 My example is below (some of these files will be created in the following steps)

 ![Screen Shot of terminal showing example files at floor level](https://cdn.hashnode.com/res/hashnode/image/upload/v1619496779439/qetCJyLwD.png)